NextSDS Logo

 Storage

 Store in tightly closed container.
+Store away from incompatible materials (see Section 10 of the SDS).
 Bulk storage vessels are normally required to be heated to maintain the syrup as a liquid.
 The vessels should be insulated to prevent risk from contact with hot surfaces.
 Pipe lines should normally be heat traced to prevent solidification and/or reduce viscosity for pumping, and insulated to reduce the contact hazard to personnel.

 Hygiene